Improve Your Physique, Become Stronger, Change Your Life.

 Why the Olympic Lifts?

 When I was in 9th grade, we were given daily exercises for PE class.
 I recall not being able to even do one proper push-up.
 I worked at it every day until a week later, I was able to do one perfect push-up.
 It was not that I was unmotivated or inactive.
-On the contrary, I was quite active in sports, and excelled in them, but to put in humorous way, I was "naturally weak."
+On the contrary, I was quite active in sports, and excelled in them, but I was "naturally weak."

 At the age of 21, seemingly out of nowhere, a physical challenge manifested in my life.
 I went to bed a healthy young man, and I awoke the next morning to a wide rage of symptoms.
 It felt as if my body had collapsed and turned against itself overnight.
 I was so bewildered and confused.
 How and why did this happen??
 Everything hurt and I was extremely fatigued constantly.
 I would literally slide down the stairs and crawl up them on all 4's because it was easier than walking.
 As time went on, my weight dropped to 130 lbs, and later I discovered that I had a tapeworm.
 It seemed that bad became worse, and a cycle of unexplainable symptoms continued.
 I had a skin rash over a large part of my body, constant burning sensations in my leg muscles, and a stomach that could hardly process food.
 The most difficult, however, were the feelings I had of hopelessness and powerlessness.

-My search for healing was a confusing maze of medical doctors, chiropractors, naturopaths, herbalists, energy healers, psychologists, acupuncturists, and physicians from other healing modalities.
+My search for healing was a confusing maze of medical doctors, chiropractors, naturopaths, herbalists, energy healers, psychologists, acupuncturists, and physicians from various healing modalities.

 One of the major frustrations was that there was no diagnosis for any of these symptoms other than "Fibromyalgia" and other terms that were an attempt to explain what happened to me.
 Time after time I went to doctors and clinics and left with a feeling of discouragement and disappointment.